statichunt/geeky-hugo/exampleSite/content/blog/how-to-find-your-niche.md

 ---
 title: "How to Find Your Niche"
-description: "Learn how to find your niche, discover your passion and tap into your hidden talents."
+description: "Learn how to find your niche, uncover your passion, and tap into your hidden talents.
+Discover practical steps to turn interests into income and success."
 date: "2020-10-08T18:19:25+06:00"
 image: "images/post/select-your-niche.jpg"
 categories: ["blogging"]